Board Members

 Sarah Peritz

-Sarah is a second-year doctoral student in the Clinical Psychology program at La Salle University with a concentration in Child Psychology.
+Sarah is a third-year doctoral student in the Clinical Psychology program at La Salle University with a concentration in Child Psychology.
 She completed her undergraduate degree in 2021 from Temple University.
 Her research and clinical interests lie in understanding the presentations of trauma, anxiety, and depressive difficulties for marginalized identities in a holistic and osteopathic approach.
 She enjoys using ACT and mindfulness-based treatments for children and adolescents.
 She has previous clinical experience working at nonprofits and local elementary schools providing support on identity development along with academic and mental health difficulties.
 Sarah is currently an intern at the Center for CBT in Media, PA, a research assistant at CHOP's eating disorder treatment program, a group therapist at the SMart Center for children with Selective Mutism, and is a doctoral extern at Westtown School where she treats a variety of disorders in adolescents.
 In her free time, Sarah enjoys working on her Honda motorcycle and adding to her plant collection.

 Sierra Dunn